DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Introduction

 \section{Introduction}

-Advanced knowledge of a science or engineering domain is typically found in published research papers from that domain.
+Advanced knowledge of a science or engineering domain is typically found in domain-specific research papers.
 Information extraction (IE) from scientific articles develops ML methods to automatically extract this knowledge for curating large-scale domain-specific KBs (e.g., \cite{ernst-bmc15,hope-naacl21}).
-These KBs have a variety of uses: they lead to ease of information access by domain researchers \cite{tsatsaronis-bmc15,hamon-sw17}, provide data for development of domain-specific ML models \cite{nadkarni-akbc21}, and potentially help in accelerating scientific discoveries \cite{materials_project, challenges_21}.
-Significant research exists on IE from text of research papers (see \cite{nasar-scientometrics18} for survey), but less attention is given to extracting information (often, numeric) conveyed in tables.
-Tables may express performance of an algorithm on a dataset, report quantitative results of clinical trials, or describe compositions and properties of materials studied in a paper.
-Due to the importance of such information, we posit that IE from tables is essential for a comprehensive machine understanding of a given paper, and for increasing the coverage of resulting KBs.
+These KBs have a variety of uses: they lead to ease of information access by domain researchers \cite{tsatsaronis-bmc15,hamon-sw17}, provide data for developing domain-specific ML models \cite{nadkarni-akbc21}, and potentially help in accelerating scientific discoveries \cite{materials_project, challenges_21}.

+Significant research exists on IE from \emph{text} of research papers (see \citet{nasar-scientometrics18} for a survey), but less attention is given to IE (often, numeric) from \emph{tables}.
+Tables may report the performance of algorithms on a dataset, quantitative results of clinical trials, or other important information.
+Of special interest to us are tables that mention the composition and properties of an entity.
+Such tables are ubiquitous in various fields such as food and nutrition (tables of food items with nutritional values, see Tables 1-4 in \citet{Cavalcanti2021DonkeyMA} and Table 2 in \citet{Stokvis2021EvaluationOT}), fuels (constituents and calorific values, see Table 2 in \citet{Kar2022EffectOF} and \citet{Beliavskii2022EffectOF}), building construction (components and costs, see Table 4 in \citet{Aggarwal2022ComponentRC}), materials (constituents and properties, see Table 1 and 2 in \citet{kasimuthumaniyan2020understanding} and Table 4 in \citet{keshri2022elucidating}), medicine (compounds with weights in drugs, see Table 1 in \citet{kalegari2014chemical}), and more.